Generalized Additive Models

 Piecewise Linear Regression

 If you were to fit a linear regression as the first image above, it wouldn’t represent the data very well.
 However, this is perfect for a piecewise linear regression.
-Piecewise linear regression is a model where different straight-line relationships for different intervals in the predictor variable.
+Piecewise linear regression is a model where there are different straight-line relationships for different intervals in the predictor variable.
 The following piecewise linear regression is for two slopes:

 \[ y = \beta_0 + \beta_1x_1 + \beta_2(x_1-k)x_2 + \varepsilon \]